 Everywhere you look nowadays, you find a database: mailing lists, customer profiles, wedding organization, routing toll free telephone calls, tracking inventory… Some are small and simple.
 Some are huge and complicated.
 Each database runs in a database management system (DBMS), sometimes called a database engine.

 People who have worked with computers long enough remember some of the earliest desktop engines.
-Most of the early desktop engines were shoved aside long ago by Microsoft Access®, although several are still available such as Paradox®, dBase® and Alpha Five®.
+Most of the early desktop engines were shoved aside long ago by Microsoft Access®, although several are still available.
+At various times I’ve worked with desktop database engines such as Paradox®, dBase® and Alpha Five®.

 For larger databases, you are probably aware of MySQL®, IBM DB2®, Oracle®, and Microsoft SQL Server®.